 Primary Dealer Credit Facility.
-Similar to the 2008 term securities lending facility that permitted primary dealers (PDs) to bid on funding for certain term securities they held in inventory, this new facility (PDCF) is available only to primary dealers.4 Unlike the new CPFF, the PDCF is intended to support liquidity in longer term debt and even equity markets (as well as commercial paper markets).
-Any PD can receive a short term loan from the FRBNY collateralized by securities eligible for FRBNY "open market" operations (i.e., "OMO eligible securities, international agency securities, commercial paper, municipal securities, mortgage-backed securities, and asset-backed securities; plus equity securities.5".
+Similar to the 2008 term securities lending facility that permitted primary dealers (PDs)to bid on funding for certain term securities they held in inventory, this new facility (PDCF) is available only to primary dealers.7 Unlike the new CPFF, the PDCF is intended to support liquidity in longer term debt and even equity markets (as well as commercial paper markets).
+Any PD can receive a short term loan from the FRBNY collateralized by securities eligible for FRBNY "open market" operations (i.e., "OMO eligible securities), plus Treasury strips, and "investment grade corporate debt securities, international agency securities, commercial paper, municipal securities; plus equity securities.8"